tidalu/Browser/Introduction to Dev Tools/index.md

 #### Performance 🙀

-- Record CPU and Memory usage
+- Record CPU and Memory
+  - we click on the record button, we interact with the usagepage , then stop , then it will show the result
 - Inspect threads
+  - Analyze and investigate threads to understand their behavior and performance.
 - Spot page jank
+  - Identify and locate instances of page jank or performance issues.

 #### Console 🎮

 - JavaScript REPL
-- Interact with the DOM
+- Interact with the DOM to the _Elements_ tab and click on any element then comeback to console, and write $0 which logs the last element u pressed and we can minipulate it
+  - go

 #### Security 🔒

 - Check that requests use HTTPS
+  - it is pretty straightforward , gives us overview
 - View certificates
 - View any TLS/SSL issues